acsjunior/flurry-to-blob/README.md

 # flurry-to-blob

-A python scritp to fetch data from Flurry and store it in Azure Blob in csv format
+A python scritp to fetch data from Flurry Analytics and store it in Azure Blob in csv format

 ### Flurry Analytics API